M0NsTeRRR/M0NsTeRRR/README.md

 ### Heyyy 🧙, I am Ludovic

-I'm a NetOps/NetDev Engineer.
-I've a Master degree in Network and Telecommunication and another one in CyberSecurity.
+NetOps/NetDev Engineer with a Master’s degree in Network and Telecommunications and another in Cybersecurity.
+My work is driven by a strong commitment to privacy and open-source projects.

-I'm passionate about network, system (obvious no ? :p), automation, developement and security.
+I am passionate about automation, software development, and contributing to open-source projects.

-You can contact me through email.
+I use NixOS as my daily driver for its reproducibility and robustness, alongside GrapheneOS for its strong security and privacy guarantees.

 # Homelab

 I'm hosting everything except emails and domains from Layer 1 to Layer 7

 Owner of [AS212510](https://as212510.peeringdb.com)

 [Homelab documentation](https://homelab.adminafk.fr)